epurpur/PythonDataViz/README.md

 ## **Background**
 I can't think of a research project, class assignment, or other kind of analysis that doesn't involve data.
 Can you?

 In this workshop today we will be walking through the steps of using python to read a dataset and manipulate it.
-This involves working it into the shape and size we like before looking at it in a meaningful way. (ie: visualizing the data)
+This involves working it into the shape and size we like (aka data wrangling) before looking at it in a meaningful way. (ie: visualizing the data)

 Data visualization is the act of taking information (data) and placing it into a visual context, such as a map or graph.
 Data visualizations make data easier for the human brain to understand.
 You can more easily detect patterns, trends, and outliers